DOI-ONRR/doi-extractives-data/_communities/north-slope.md

     title: Data Availablity
 ---

-<h3><a name="intro" class="communities_content-heading js-comm_section">North Slope Borough, Alaska</a></h3>
+<h3><a name="intro" class="communities_content-heading js-comm_section">{{ page.title }}</a></h3>

 The United States has experienced rapid change in domestic oil production since 2008, when crude oil production reached a low of 3.98 million bbl/day.[^1] Fast forward five years, and the United States had nearly doubled its daily production output, with Texas and North Dakota driving much of the growth.[^2] [^3] Alaska—which was the fourth largest state producer of crude oil in 2013—did not experience the same production boom, with crude oil output in steady decline throughout the past decade.[^4] In spite of that downward trend, the nation’s largest oil-producing county is Alaska’s North Slope Borough.[^5]

 <h3><a name="geolo" class="communities_content-heading js-comm_section">Geology and History</a></h3>

 The North Slope Borough is the country’s largest organized local jurisdiction, spanning more than 94,000 miles north of the Arctic Circle.
 Its 9,686 residents, most of whom are Inupiat Alaskan Natives, are spread across eight separate communities.[^6] The northern coast of Alaska was documented as a potential oil-producing region as early as 1900.
 However, the borough’s government was not formally incorporated until 1972, soon after the discovery of oil at Prudhoe Bay, the largest single oil field in North America.[^7]

 Oil production increased dramatically in 1977 with the opening of the Alaska Pipeline, which provided the first economically viable way to transport large amounts of crude oil from the North Slope to market.
 In 1994, ARCO identified another significant deposit at the Alpine Field, located on state land east of the Colville River and extending into the federally administered National Petroleum Reserve of Alaska.
 The North Slope’s Prudhoe Bay, Alpine Field, and Kuparuk River constitute the majority of the state of Alaska’s oil production.
 Today, the borough’s oil reserve base is extensive, with approximately six billion barrels of proved oil.[^8]